 Haitian leader’s killing draws condemnation, calls for calm

-The assassination of Haitian President Jovenel Moïse drew shock and condemnation from leaders in Latin America, Europe and elsewhere on Wednesday, along with calls for calm and unity in Haiti.
+The assassination of Haitian President Jovenel Moïse has drawn shock and condemnation from leaders in other parts of the world, along with calls for calm and unity in Haiti.

 Moïse was killed in an attack on his private residence early Wednesday, according to Haiti's interim prime minister.
-First lady Martine Moïse was shot in the overnight attack and hospitalized.
-It wasn't immediately clear who was behind the assassination in the troubled Caribbean nation, which had grown increasingly unstable and disgruntled in recent years.
+First lady Martine Moïse was shot in the attack and is hospitalized.
+It wasn't immediately clear who was behind the assassination in the troubled Caribbean nation, which has grown increasingly unstable in recent years.

+“We are shocked and saddened to hear of the horrific assassination of President Jovenel Moïse and the attack on first lady Martine Moïse of Haiti.
+We condemn this heinous act,” U.S. President Joe Biden said in a statement.
+“The United States offers condolences to the people of Haiti, and we stand ready to assist as we continue to work for a safe and secure Haiti.”

+Other initial reactions reflected concern about Haiti’s security.

+“The secretary-general calls on all Haitians to preserve the constitutional order, remain united in the face of this abhorrent act and reject all violence,” Dujarric said.
+“The United Nations will continue to stand with the government and the people of Haiti.”

-Colombian President Iván Duque condemned what he called a “cowardly act” and expressed solidarity with Haiti.
+Colombian President Iván Duque described the assassination as a “cowardly act” and also expressed solidarity with Haiti.
 He called for an urgent mission by the Organization of American States “to protect democratic order.”

-Other initial reactions reflected concern about Haiti’s security.

-The European Union's foreign policy chief, Josep Borrell, tweeted that “this crime carries a risk of instability and (a) spiral of violence.”
+The European Union's foreign policy chief, Josep Borrell, warned in a tweet that “this crime carries a risk of instability and (a) spiral of violence.”

+In Boston, which has one of the largest Haitian communities in the U.S., a pastor who heads a Haitian advocacy group, Dieufort Fleurissaint, said he’s worried about reprisals and further unrest.

+Fleurissaint said he’s been checking in with family, friends and fellow pastors in Haiti since the early hours to make sure everyone stays at home for now.

 British Prime Minister Boris Johnson tweeted that he was “shocked and saddened at the death of President Moïse.”